-- We solved for these coefficients using least-squares minimization with regularization and a smoothness constraint designed to 255 penalize large spatial gradients.
-Elevation values from filtered, gridded altimetry data were included in the solution with increased weight.
-Stereo DEMs with <40 km along-track length were limited to a vertical offset correction (e_j), with no tilt correction ($c_j = d_j = 0$).
-Limits for tilt magnitude were increased for cross-track DEMs (Section 2.1.1) and limits for vertical offset were increased for input DEMs that were not initially co-registered using ICP.
-Tilt magnitude was limited in the DEM cross-track direction, as most of the observed tilt was in the DEM along-track direction.
-Figure 5 and Table 4 summarize the - 260 results of these corrections, with considerable improvement in all metrics.
+We solved for these coefficients using least-squares minimization with regularization and a smoothness constraint designed to 255 penalize large spatial gradients.
+Elevation values from filtered, gridded altimetry data were included in the solution with 255 increased weight.
+Stereo DEMs with <40 km along-track length were limited to a vertical offset correction (e_j), with no tilt 256 correction ($c_j = d_j = 0$).
+Tilt tolerances were increased for cross-track DEMs (Section 2.1.1) and vertical offset tolerances were 257 increased for input DEMs that were not initially co-registered using ICP.
+Tilt tolerance was limited in the DEM cross-track 258 direction, as most of the observed tilt was in the DEM along-track direction.
+Figure 4 and Table 4 summarize the results of 269 these corrections, with considerable improvement in all metrics.